Manta-Network/docs/docs/openzl/proposal.md

 ## Overview

-OpenZL is an open-source library that helps practioners (especially in Web3 space) to develop and deploy secure, high performance zero-knowledge proof code in production.
-It tries to bridge the gap between low level cryptographic primitives and devlopers' need to build scalable protocols using zero-knowlege proof cryptography securely and quickly.
+OpenZL is an open-source library that helps practitioners (especially in Web3 space) to develop and deploy secure, high performance zero-knowledge proof code in production.
+It tries to bridge the gap between low level cryptographic primitives and devlopers' need to build scalable protocols using zero-knowledge proof cryptography securely and quickly.
 More specifically, many developers today want to leverage zero-knowledge proof systems to build powerful protocols like ZCash/Manta/ZKSync.
 However, they are facing two less than ideal choices; first, building a protocol using high-level languages like [Circom](https://docs.circom.io) or [Cairo](https://www.cairo-lang.org) loses many performance optimization opportunities, and second, building the protocol directly using libraries like [`arkworks/groth16`](https://github.com/arkworks-rs/groth16), [`zk-garage/plonk`](https://github.com/zk-garage/plonk), or [`microsoft/nova`](https://github.com/microsoft/Nova) requires expertise in cryptography and can be very error-prone.
 Also, zero-knowledge proof systems are a moving target.
 There have been many new, and "better", proof systems coming out every 2-3 years ([BCTV](https://eprint.iacr.org/2013/879.pdf) -> [Groth16](https://eprint.iacr.org/2016/260.pdf) -> [Plonk](https://eprint.iacr.org/2019/953) -> [Nova](https://eprint.iacr.org/2021/370)).
 OpenZL tries to solve this problem by building flexible, proof-system agnostic, and extensible libraries for Web3 practitioners.

 OpenZL consists of 3 parts:
 * *Gadget libraries*: a library of gadgets that developers can use as building blocks for their protocols.
 The initial range of the gadgets includes accumulators (merkle tree with zero-knowledge membership proof), zk-friendly hash functions (poseidon hash), and commitment schemes.
 The gadget libraries are programmed in `eclair`.